department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.immunization-notes.md

   - KBS indicates that there is a very small fragment that have this set.
   - KBS discussion, we will follow the definition of the element.
 Meaning we presume tha the immunization was given.
 This could be recorded as a FHIR Immunization with `.status=not-done`.
     - Thus we ignore this element.
-  - Some in KBS discussion were pointing out that medically something 'contraindicated' would not be executed.
+  - Some in KBS discussion were pointing out that medically something `contraindicated` would not be executed.
 But this understanding does not seem to align with recording an Immunization and indicating contraindicated, but would be recorded as a stopping of the order to give immunization.
 - Not mapped due to lack of clarity on what the value is and if it will ever be populated
   - `shortName`
   - `encounterProvider`